 An allergic reaction to icatibant can cause symptoms that are very similar to the signs of hereditary angioedema.

 - nausea, vomiting, diarrhea;

 - mild skin rash; or

 - pain, pressure, swelling, bruising, burning, warmth, redness, numbness, tenderness, itching, rash, or other irritation where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Read the Firazyr (icatibant) Side Effects Center for a complete guide to possible side effects
+Read the Firazyr (icatibant injection for subcutaneous administration) Side Effects Center for a complete guide to possible side effects